coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/guides/llm-agents/post.md

 The agent interprets the feedback, constructing a theory of the transition and arrives at a new situation.

-It compares the interpreted outcome against the port's expectations, determining if the expectations were in range, and then refines notes or adds a new port.
+It compares the interpreted outcome against the port's expectations, determining if the expectations were in range, and then refines or adds a new port.

 A new situation has arisen.
 The cycle repeats.